 All these approaches to value were considered.
 The availability of data and applicability of each approach to value within the context of the characteristics of the subject property, along with the needs and requirements of the client, were assessed.
 Based on this assessment, the Sales Comparison Approach was developed.
 The Income Capitalization Approach was considered, but not developed.
 The most probable use is continued use as a museum or similar cultural institution which are typically owner-occupied rather than leased.
-Alternative uses considered in this appraisal include office or single or multi-family residential.
-The most probable office use would be for an owner-occupant, and for-lease use of the subject as office is considered unlikely.
-Income-producing use as multi-family residential is considered unlikely given the significant conversion costs.
 The Cost Approach was considered, but not applied due to the age of the improvements and lack of reliance by buyers.
 The specific methods and analysis of each approach are further discussed in the respective valuation sections.